axu2/tiger-menus/README.md

 [TigerMenus](https://tigermenus.herokuapp.com/) is a web application that presents Princeton dining hall menu options **organized by meal**, unlike the official dining hall website.

+It solves the problem of needing to open 6 different dining hall websites just to compare options for a given meal

 It's viewed nearly 2500+ times every day, and usage has been growing every semester since its launch on March 12, 2017.
 Now it has nearly 1 million lifetime views!

 ![desktop](https://raw.githubusercontent.com/axu2/tiger_menus/master/app/static/screenshot2019.png)